Praneeth16/articles/agents-from-scratch/synthetic_agent_article.md

 ## The Creation Phase: Implementing the Generation Engine

-Now that our AI agent understands the patterns, it's time to create new data!
-This is like asking our friend to start writing viral posts based on what they have learnt.
+Now that our LLM agent understands the patterns, it's time to create new data!
+This is like asking our friend to write viral posts based on their learning.

 ```python
 def generate_synthetic_samples(client: OpenAI, patterns: Dict, target_label: str, num_samples: int) -> List[str]: